naviter/seeyou_file_formats/Naviter_APRS_format.md

 ## 1 Versions

-In accordance with the OGN’s versioning schema, all sent messages will be versioned using thedesttofield of the APRS message.
+In accordance with the OGN’s versioning schema, all sent messages will be versioned using the destto field of the APRS message.

 Format version consists of two parts:

 1. 6 character long OGN-assigned identifier for Naviter: OGNAVI,
 2. 1 character long format version

-Thus, every version will be formatted asOGNAVI-<version>, for exampleOGNAVI-1.
+Thus, every version will be formatted as OGNAVI-<version>, for example OGNAVI-1.

-**Note:** Thedesttofield _may_ be set toOGNAVI.
+**Note:** The destto field _may_ be set to OGNAVI.
 This implies version 1.

 ### 1.1 Version history